grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 ## Single Responsibility

 I already said that we want our system to be a web of composable objects.
 Obviously, an object is a granule of composability - we cannot e.g. unplug a half of an object and plug in another half.
-Thus, a valid question to ask is this: how big should an object be to make the composability comfortable - to let us unplug as much logic as we want, leaving the rest untouched.
+Thus, a valid question to ask is this: how big should an object be to make the composability comfortable - to let us unplug as much logic as we want, leaving the rest untouched and ready tow rok with the new things we plug in.

 The answer comes with a Single Responsibility Principle for classes[^SRPMethods], that basically says[^SRP]: